RE-DOCTOR-AI/Web-SDK-Documentation/README.md

 # Web-SDK-Documentation
-Documentation for WEB SDK of the RE.DOCTOR Vitals software.
+Documentation for WEB SDK of the RE.DOCTOR Vitals software.<br/>
+This repository contains demo Application with also plays a role of an example of integration of SDK into a Web page using just Javascript and HTML.

 ## How to set up and run Demo WebSDK
   ###  If you don't have a web server yet